Avikam03/cs486/README.md

 #### Tabular Q-learning Algorithm

+**IMPORTANT:** Q* is initialized arbitrarily! this was a quiz question.

 ![](assets/lec10.2.png)

 #### Convergence

 Despite doing one-sample approximation, Q-learning converges to optimal Q values if
-- Each state is visited infinitely enough (due to exploration)
+- Each state is visited infinitely enough (due to exploration).
+Thus, in the above algorithm, we are NOT always selecting and executing the best action! (quiz question)
 - The action selection becomes greedy as time $\to \infty$
 - The learning rate is decreased fast enough, but not too fast
 	- $\sum_t a_t \to \infty$ and $\sum_{t} a_t^2 < \infty$